rdfio/RDFIO/README.md

 Installation
 ------------

-**Please note:** RDFIO does not yet work with anything later than MW 1.26.x and SMW 2.4.x.
+**Please note:** RDFIO does not yet confirmed to work with anything later than MW 1.27.x and SMW 2.4.x.

 ### Vagrant box